 First, we note that the Pooled-TL and Naive-TL only reduce the prediction error in a few sectors, but make no improvement or even downgrade the predictions in most sectors.
-This implies the effect of direct transfer learning can be quite random, as it can benefit the prediction of the target sector when it shares high similarities with other sectors while having worse performance when similarities are low.
-Besides, Naive-TL shows an overall better performance compared to the Pooled-TL, demonstrating the importance of the debias step.
-For Detect-TL, all the ratios are close to $1$, showing its limited improvement, which is as expected as it can miss positive transfer sources easily.
-Finally, both ATL-FLR(EW) and ATL-FLR provide more robust and significant improvements.
-We can see both of them have considerable improvement across almost all the sectors, regardless of the similarity between the target sector and source sectors.
-Comparing the results from different kernels, we can see the improvement patterns are almost the same across all the sectors and adjacent months, showing the proposed algorithms are also robust to different reproducing kernels.
+This implies that the effect of direct transfer learning can be quite random, as it can benefit the prediction of the target sector when it shares high similarities with other sectors, while having worse performance when similarities are low.
+Besides, Naive-TL shows an overall better performance than Pooled-TL, demonstrating the importance of the calibration step.
+For Detect-TL, all the ratios are close to $1$, showing its limited improvement, which is as expected, as it can miss positive transfer sources easily.
+Finally, both ATL-FLR(EW) and ATL-FLR provide more robust improvements on average.
+We can see both of them have improvements across almost all the sectors, regardless of the similarity between the target sector and the source sectors.
+Comparing the results from different kernels, we can see the improvement patterns are consistent across all the sectors and adjacent months, showing the proposed algorithms are also robust to different reproducing kernels.